laoguowangCP/godot-statechart-sharp/docs/manual.md

 Here's several specification you shall follow:

 - Beware that a transition is enabled by default.
-If not set disabled during guard, or guard signal is not connected, transitions will be enabled anyway.

 | Signal | Description |
 | ---- | ---- |